• Skip to main content

 • The muffins are meant to resemble the texture of baked oatmeal, not traditional muffins.
 So they will be moist in the center, chewy, and dense…absolutely delicious!

-• To make them vegan: sub 2 tablespoons of flax or chia seeds for the eggs, and be sure to use non-dairy milk.
+• To make them vegan: sub 2 tablespoons of chia seeds or milled flaxseed mixed with 6 tablespoons of water (let sit for 10-15 minutes until thickened) for the eggs, and be sure to use non-dairy milk.

 • Additions: add ¼ cup chopped nuts (I put some walnuts in a few of mine!) or ¼ cup chocolate chips for an added touch of sweetness.